RomaBogatikov/tracking_pixel/README.md

   ANSWER: Response header with 2xx status code means that there are no mistakes.
 Response with 4xx status code means that there was some error (for example, 404 'Not Found')

 **4. What is ajax (conceptually, what does it do)?
 Discribe a situation where it is useful.**\
   ANSWER: AJAX stands for Asynchronous Javascript.
 Ajax requests are usually requests to the server-side or to some external API.
 Those requests are executed in the end of the event loop.
 The best way to work with Ajax requests is utilizing Promises.
-Ajax requests take quite a long time to execute (compared to requests to, for example, cache or hard drive), so it is a good practice to display a loading ring when waiting for the response by utilizing promises.
+Ajax requests take quite a long time to execute, so it is a good practice to display a loading ring when waiting for the response by utilizing promises.

 **5. What is responsive design?**\
   ANSWER: Responsive design means that the app works on any screen size.